Know The Tax Opportunities That Exist For Your Business!

 When most business owners hear tax or taxation their eyes usually gloss over and they will feign some minor level of interest in the discussion.
 Let’s be honest, you would much rather being talking about more interesting topics like revenue growth, sales, new marketing strategies, merger and acquisitions, how all of your customers are overjoyed with your service or the many ways in which your company is breaking new ground leaving competitors in your dust!

-After all the perception is that tax is a non-innovating area and what possible benefits can there really be unless you are an Apple or other multinational organization with bases all around that world can be utilized?
+The perception is that tax is a non-innovating area and what possible benefits can there really be unless you are an Apple or other multinational organization with bases all around that world can be utilized?
 Well have a rethink because if that is your mind set then you may be leaving money on the table as there are a range of area to look at that can save your business money and put resources back into the businesses coffers!

 - Bad Debt Relief – can you claim a refund of VAT already paid to Revenue?
 Many businesses have used this relief where debts can be difficult to collect.